-SHELBY COUNTY, Ohio (WDTN) – The Sidney-Shelby County Health Department reported the first confirmed case of COVID-19 in Shelby County on Wednesday.
+SHELBY COUNTY, Ohio (WDTN) – The Sidney-Shelby County Health Department reported its thirteenth confirmed case of COVID-19 in Shelby County on Saturday, April 4.

 “Preventing the spread of diseases is the cornerstone of public health, and it is what we do every day.
 We investigate communicable disease on a daily basis to protect the health of those who live, work, and play in Shelby County,” said Health Commissioner Steven J. Tostrick.